sebma-github/Superimposition-Paper/README.md

 This repository is where I have set up all "raw" data as well as codes used to:
-- Convert datasets to the GRanges format (IN PROCESS)
+- Convert datasets to the GRanges format (DONE)
 - Perform overlap enrichment analyses with these GRanges objects (DONE)
 - Make Manhattan plots for WGS and ddRAD (DONE)
 - Make methylation graphs (DONE)